simonw/datasette-template-sql/README.md

 Datasette plugin for executing SQL queries from templates.

+## Installation

+Run this command to install the plugin in the same environment as Datasette:

+    $ pip install datasette-template-sql

+## Usage

 This plugin makes a new function, `sql(sql_query)`, available to your Datasette templates.

 You can use it like this: